space-physics/themisasi/README.rst

 Themis Plate Scale data
 =======================
 I discovered that IDL 8.0 had a problem saving structured arrays of bytes.
 While current versions of IDL can read these corrupted .sav files, GDL 0.9.4 and SciPy 0.16.1 cannot. `I submitted a patch to SciPy to allow reading these files.
 If you get an error, try making the patch yourself. <https://github.com/scipy/scipy/pull/5801>`_

+As a fallback, read and rewrite the corrupted file with the IDL script in the `idl <idl/>`_ directory.